 The Friends of the Carrizo Plain have an informative website, which includes maps, videos, checklists (of mammals, reptiles, etc.), and more.

-Has two accessible campground sites in the KCL Campground and the vault toilets are ADA compliant.
+The monument has two accessible campground sites in the KCL Campground and the vault toilets are ADA compliant.